Travel Hacks

 Comparison Platforms Expose Hidden Discounts

 Sites like Kayak, Skyscanner, and Momondo aggregate prices across hundreds of booking platforms.
 They reveal price differences that individual airline or hotel websites hide.
-Sometimes the same room costs $50 less on one platform versus another.
+Sometimes the same room costs $50 or more less on one platform versus another.
 These tools make price transparency work in your favor.

 The technology goes beyond simple price comparison.
 Advanced filters let you optimize for specific priorities.
 Want only nonstop flights under six hours?
 Need hotels within walking distance of public transit?
 These granular searches were impossible before digital platforms.
 Now they’re standard features.